jameshih/digiMuseum/README.md

 <br/>

 <h2>Flying Overview</h2>
-<p>The visualization loads 3000 artworks at a time, which users can fly above the environment to glance at whole loaded collection.</p>
+<p>The visualization loads 3000 artworks at a time, which users can fly above the environment to glance at the whole loaded collection.</p>

 </br>
 <p align="center">